Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 The rust grows under extreme pressure.
 When the component

-is removed, the build up the compressed rust is in layers.
+is removed, the built-up, compressed rust, is in layers.

 PWM photo